adaltas/node-nikita/src/misc/conditions.coffee.md

                 return next err if err
                 ok = false unless is_ok
                 next()
-          else if type is 'string'
-            else next Error "Invalid argument length, expecting 2 or less, got #{si.length}" si = template si, options
+            else next Error "Invalid argument length, expecting 2 or less, got #{si.length}" else if type is 'string' or (type is 'object' and Buffer.isBuffer si) si = template si.toString(), options
             ok = false if si.length is 0
             next()
           else